Performance should inform business decisions, and KPIs should drive actions.

 - Number of non-compliance events or incidents: In manufacturing, there are several sets of regulations, licenses, and policies businesses must comply with.
 These are typically related to safety, working conditions, and quality.
 You’ll want to reduce this number to ensure you’re operating within the mandated guidelines.

-What are key performance indicators for project management?
+What are KPIs for project management?

-Key performance indicators for project management include:
+KPIs for project management include:

 - Hours worked: The total hours worked tells you how much time a team put into a project.
-Project managers should also assess the variance in estimated vs. actual hours worked to better predict and resource future projects.
+Project managers should also assess the variance in estimated versus. actual hours worked to better predict and resource future projects.

 - Budget: The budget indicates how much money you have allocated for the specific project.
 Project managers and ecommerce business owners will want to make sure that the budget is realistic; if you’re repeatedly over budget, some adjustments to your project planning need to be made.